-Born on New Year’s Eve in 1499 Diane’s blood and destiny was linked with the powerful Royal House of Bourbon.
+Born in 1499, Diane’s blood and destiny was linked with the powerful Royal House of Bourbon.

 She was sent away from her family when she was six years old to the Chateau of Saint Vallier to be educated at the house of a kinswoman.